Should I buy a franchise or go solo?

 No rules: While buying a franchise may offer greater assurances of success for an individual business, it can often come with some restrictions, such as only being able to work in certain territories, meaning expansion has a limit unless you invest in a new territory.
 Going solo though, means the only rules are the ones you make for yourself.

 Self actualisation: Building a business from the ground up can be incredibly rewarding, whether franchise or solo.
-But if it’s really important to you that your name is above the door of your achievements, and that the end business is entirely imbued with your own personality, going solo rather than franchising is probably the better option for you.
+But if it’s really important to you that your name is above the door of your achievements, and that the end business is entirely imbued with your own personality, going it alone rather than franchising is probably the better option for you.

 Cons:

 Higher risk: Starting a new business on your own involves more risk.
 Without an established brand or proven business model, you’ll need to work harder to attract customers and establish your reputation.
-Building a brand from nothing can end up being a much biggest investment for you than buying into an established brand.
+Building a brand from nothing can end up being a much bigger investment for you than buying into an established brand.
 With no proven model, it’s a big risk for anyone to take.

 Lack of support: Unlike a franchise, you won’t have a franchisor to provide training, support, or a network of fellow franchisees.
 You’ll need to rely on your own resources and seek out mentors or advisors independently – or to put total faith in your own abilities, decisions and instincts.